 Nutritionally, pulses are hard to beat as a plant protein.
-They’re a natural source of vitamin B12, a nutrient many older adults are lacking.
 A one-half cup serving has more potassium than a small banana, four times more fiber than brown rice, more iron than a 3-ounce portion of flank steak, and twice as much protein as an equal amount of quinoa.
 All for about 10 cents per serving (versus nearly $1.50 per serving for beef).

 There’s also increased buzz around pulses because they’re a sustainable crop.
 They need less water to grow than many other crops.
 They also take nitrogen from the air and fix it into the soil, naturally restoring nutrients to the soil and lowering the need for nitrogen fertilizers.
 They’re also less likely to be wasted since they last for years on shelves, dried or canned.
 (Here’s a quick primer on cooking dry peas, beans, and lentils.)

 Unfortunately, most Americans aren’t eating pulses very often.
 The Dietary Guidelines recommends at least 1 1/2 cups per week in a typical diet, and most adults get less than a cup.
 Here are some easy ways to eat more of them:

 - Stretch ground beef with mashed black beans or ground turkey with chickpeas when making taco filling.